 1. A request shall be submitted to Central Construction and Materials Office in Ames, Iowa detailing the location of the manufacturing plant and any distribution center(s).

 2. Quality control plan/procedures the company has established to ensure material quality and identity through the manufacturing process as well as quality control testing.
-Submit NTPEP approval for review and acceptance if available.
+Submit NTPEP approval for review and acceptance.
+NTPEP approval is a requirement for steel mill reinforcing mills but not for wire mesh reinforcement.
 IM 451 Appendix G provides guidelines for the Fabricator/Supplier Quality Control Procedures.

 3. A typical example of certification documents the mill will furnish.